Driving In Greece – Driving Laws And Road Rules 2025

 Even though fines are very high (700 euro for crossing a red light), you may occasionally see this happen, especially in Athens and Thessaloniki.
 Obviously, you should avoid doing the same by all means.

-At the same time, if you are in the first car waiting for the traffic light to turn green, don’t assume that it’s fine to go immediately.
+At the same time, if you are in the first car at the traffic light, waiting for it to turn green, don’t assume that it’s fine to go immediately.
 Check right and left before you put your foot on the accelerator, as the driver on the other side might have just crossed a red light.

-Many areas of Greece, including islands like the Cyclades, have no traffic lights at all.
+Many areas of Greece, including the Greek islands, have no traffic lights at all.
 Pay attention to the signs at any crossroads, and when in doubt just let the locals go first.

 In bigger cities, this may actually include traffic lights, especially when there is a right or left turn.
 You will often see that there will be a yellow flashing light for the driver, and a green light for the pedestrian.